-Gluten-free harvest oatmeal cookies studded with cranberries, dried apricots, walnuts and white chocolate are the perfect cool weather treat!
+Fall harvest oatmeal cookies with cranberries, dried apricots, walnuts, and white chocolate are a delicious and easy fall dessert! (gluten-free option)

 ‘Tis the season to bake cookies!
 Fa la la la la, la la la YUM!